WadieBishoy25/AI_Risk_Game/README.md

   ![](1.png)
   ![](2.png)

-  *Note: USA map is not working in the moment*
+  *Note: Egypt map is not working in the moment*